Get E-Book

 Thread Pool Contention

-More threads mean more memory and more scheduling overhead.
-Libuv gives worker threads an 8 MB stack by default, with stacks growing lazily on most platforms, and more threads also create more context switching.
-There is no universal best value; measure the workload you actually run.
+More threads are not free.
+Libuv gives worker threads an 8 MB stack by default, with stacks growing lazily on most platforms.
+More threads also add scheduling overhead and more competition for CPU and storage.
+There is no universal best value.
+Measure the workload you actually run.

 Sync Variants Skip the Thread Pool